boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/image.md

 #### Uniform to Fill

-The image will be uniformly occupying the space but gets clipped, if it is larger than control
+The image will uniformly occupy the space but may get clipped if it is larger than the control.

 ![Uniform to Fill](/static/assets/visualizing-data/visualization-widgets/images/image/uniform-to-fill.png)

 #### Uniform

-The image sizes proportionally (without clipping) to best fit to the widget area.
+The image sizes proportionally (without clipping) to best fit the widget area.

 ![Uniform](/static/assets/visualizing-data/visualization-widgets/images/image/uniform.png)